Residency Program Director

-Other key experiences during the residency will include the completion of a major research project, the completion of 2 audits (abbreviated research projects), participation in a journal club education series, delivery of 2 formal educational lectures, precepting P2 students, and volunteer work at the Columbus Free Clinic.
+Other key experiences during the residency will include the completion of a major research project, the completion of 2 audits (abbreviated research projects), participate in clinical on call program, delivery of 2 formal educational lectures, precepting P2 students, and volunteer work at the Columbus Free Clinic.
 The resident will also have the opportunity to attend the ASHP Midyear Clinical Meeting in addition to presenting their finalized research project at the Great Lakes Pharmacy Residency Conference.

 The PGY1 residency program provides a unique opportunity for exposure to highly trained preceptors in many practice areas.
 Residents may choose rotations in areas such as internal medicine, transplant, surgery, critical care, cardiology, emergency medicine, hematology/oncology, and ambulatory care.
 In addition to numerous direct patient care rotation opportunities, there are numerous indirect patient care rotation opportunities which include investigational drugs, pharmacy administration, drug information, medication safety, information technology, patient assistance, and academia.

 - Predictability of discordance between LDL cholesterol, non-HDL cholesterol, and LDL particle number in patients of a lipid clinic – Gaborcik JW, Snider MJ, Hevezi M, Wehr AM, Sharma K.

 - Evaluation of clinical and microbiological outcomes in patients with Candida glabrata candidemia stratified according to echinocandin minimum inhibitory concentrations – Matthews C, Brown J, Hutchinson D, Balada-Llasat, J-M, Johnston J, Theodoropoulos N, Bauer KA.